Divorce And The Division Of Trusts

 • Any possible income tax implications of the court’s ruling on property division;

-• The time and cost required for either spouse to seek education necessary to find employment;
+• The time and cost required for either spouse to seek the education necessary to find employment;

 • Each spouse’s current and potential future earning capacity;